-After a disastrous initial launch, Final Fantasy 14 bounced back with A Realm Reborn to become one of the best MMORPGs on the market.
-It’s also improved over time, with the most recent expansion Shadowbringers offering some of the best content so far.
+After a disastrous initial launch, Final Fantasy 14 bounced back with A Realm Reborn to become one of the best MMORPGs.
+It’s also improved over time, with the most recent expansion, Shadowbringers, offering some of the best content so far.

 Even better, FFXIV has one of the most generous free trials of any subscription-based game.
 You can play the base game and first expansion for free, with the level cap raising from 35 to 60 for free players.

 Our last category in this list of the best PC games is platformers, and it’s filled with great indie games.
-Don’t let the colorful graphics and animations fool you though — these are easily some of the most challenging games on the entire list.
+Don’t let the colorful graphics and animations fool you, though.
+These are easily some of the most challenging games on the list.